 - a) Unsatisfactory Performance: Occurs when students fall below expectations based on criteria related to academic performance.
-An appropriate designation (i.e., academic warning, academic probation, or academic dismissal) will be assigned based on the level of performance. - b) Cumulative Grade Point Average (cGPA): The cumulative professional GPA (cGPA) determined by a student's performance in all course work (required and elective, didactic and experiential). - c) Semester Grade Point Average (sGPA): The semester GPA (sGPA) determined by a student's performance in only the course work from that semester (required and elective). - d) Scholastic Advancement and Appeals Committee (SAAC): The standing committee charged with proposing academic standards to the faculty, assessing the performance of the standards, hearing student appeals and executing the provisions of this policy.
-The SAAC consists of faculty members from across the departments within the SSPPS, and are appointed according to the SSPPS procedures for committee assignments.
-The SAAC may also include ex-officio, non-voting members from OSS: the ADSA, the Director of Student Services, Student Advancement and Compliance Manager, a representative from university legal counsel, and an OSS administrative staff member.
-The Academic Services Coordinator and the Academic Student Advisor from the DDP may also be included as ex-officio for DDP student cases.
+An appropriate designation (i.e., academic warning, academic probation, or academic dismissal) will be assigned based on the level of performance. - b) Cumulative Grade Point Average (cGPA): The cumulative professional GPA (cGPA) determined by a student's performance in all course work (required and elective, didactic and experiential). - c) Semester Grade Point Average (sGPA): The semester GPA (sGPA) determined by a student's performance in only the course work from that semester (required and elective).

+- d) Scholastic Advancement and Appeals Committee (SAAC): The standing committee charged with proposing academic standards to the faculty, assessing the performance of the standards, hearing student appeals and executing the provisions of this policy.
+The SAAC consists of faculty members from across the departments within the SSPPS and are appointed according to the SSPPS procedures for committee assignments.
+The SAAC may also include ex-officio, non-voting members from OSS, DDP and university legal counsel.
 The SAAC will meet as often as necessary during the academic year to carry out its functions promptly.
-A quorum of five (5) voting members must be present to vote on any official decision made by the SAAC.

-- e) Chair: One of the faculty members from the SAAC will be appointed by the Assistant/Associate Dean for Academic Affairs to serve as the committee chair. - f) Academic Improvement Plan (AIP): A reflective tool used by a student to ascertain strengths and weaknesses and to identify strategies to succeed in the curriculum.
-It is also a monitoring tool used by the SAAC to oversee a student's progress and to provide additional requirements and guidance to overcome barriers to success in the curriculum. - g) Experiential Action Plan (Action Plan): An Experiential Action Plan (Action Plan) is a tool designed for a student to identify learning deficiencies and establish a concrete plan for mastering the knowledge, skills, and professionalism necessary for success in the experiential curriculum. - h) Programmatic Evaluations: Written, verbal, and practical/skills evaluations that are administered at various time points in the program.
-These evaluations are designed to ensure students demonstrate competence commensurate with their progress through the curriculum.
-Examples include, but are not limited to, the Pharmacy Curriculum Outcomes Assessment (PCOA) and Objective Structured Clinical Exams (OSCEs).
+A quorum of four (4) voting members must be present to vote on any official decision made by the SAAC. - e) Chair: One of the faculty members from the SAAC will be appointed by the Assistant/Associate Dean for Academic Affairs to serve as the committee chair. - f) Academic Improvement Plan (AIP): A reflective tool used by a student to ascertain strengths and weaknesses and to identify strategies to succeed in the curriculum.
+It is also a monitoring tool used by the SAAC to oversee a student's progress and to provide additional requirements and guidance to overcome barriers to success in the curriculum. - g) Experiential Action Plan (Action Plan): An Experiential Action Plan (Action Plan) is a tool designed for a student to identify learning deficiencies and establish a concrete plan for mastering the knowledge, skills, and professionalism necessary for success in the experiential curriculum. - h) Programmatic Requirements: Requirements designed to ensure students demonstrate competence commensurate with their progress through the curriculum.